On Sale This Week: Lean Ground Beef + Pork Side Ribs

 Respecting the Natural Order

 I share the concerns of those who question how most meat is produced today.
-That is why we choose to raise our animals differently, with respect, care, and a connection to the land.
-It is not just about food; it is about honouring life and maintaining the natural order of things.
+That's why we choose to raise our animals differently, with respect, care, and a connection to the land.
+It's not just about food; it's about honouring life and maintaining the natural order of things.

 As always, thank you for following along.
 We hope your day is a great one.